-In the first post we discussed how some attendees get a “sour feeling” from a meetup.
+In the first post in this series we discussed how some attendees can get a sour feeling from a meetup.
 This can happen if they are ignored upon entrance, can’t find the place, don’t talk to anyone, get bored, etc.

 To make sure we weren’t leaving attendees with such a sour feeling, I created a “meetup commando” – a dedicated group of roughly 5 people who helped turn every event into a success story.
 The commando comprised of coworkers, employees, interns, and volunteers.

 - Ran brainstorming sessions to prepare for events and come up with strategies to make people feel awesome

 - Split operational tasks to create a seamless workflow during the event

 - Prepared marketing plans for events, and shared forces in executing them

 - Attended other meetups (together or separately) to get ideas

 To start your own meetup commando, choose employees/coworkers who are likely to enjoy taking part in running events.
 They don’t have to be super outgoing, but they have to enjoy talking to new people.
 If you already have a community, let it be known that you are looking for volunteers to help run events; if you can’t find others to join in, start a one man/woman commando and implement the tips below on your own.
 Soon you will start growing your community and engage others.